Sam Massell: Political career

 While in real estate, Massell also became active in a wide range of civic work, which eventually led to the political arena.
 He served twenty-two years in elected office, first as a city councilman in the town of Mountain Park, where he owned a lakehouse.
-He then went to serving on the Atlanta City Executive Committee and then ran to serve eight years as President of Atlanta's Board of Aldermen (now the Atlanta City Council).
+He then went on to serve on the Atlanta City Executive Committee and then ran to serve eight years as President of Atlanta's Board of Aldermen (now the Atlanta City Council).
 He ran for Mayor of Atlanta in 1969 and won the race in a runoff.
-Mayor Massell was also the president of the 15,000-member National League of Cities.
+In 1972, was also the president of the 15,000-member National League of Cities.
 In addition, he served a four-year term on the board of the Metropolitan Atlanta Rapid Transit Authority.
 He was a board member of the Atlanta Committee for the Olympic Games.

 Among other achievements, his mayoral administration is credited with having established the Metropolitan Atlanta Rapid Transit Authority, the Omni Coliseum (the first enclosed arena in Atlanta), and Woodruff Park in Central City, all without higher ad valorem taxes.
-He also pioneered minority opportunities in city government, appointing the first woman to the Atlanta City Council and the first African Americans as municipal department heads.
-Conversely, Massell is also known to have used blatant anti-black rhetoric in his re-election bid for mayor against the city's first black mayoral candidate Maynard Jackson.
+He also pioneered minority opportunities in city government, appointing Panke Bradley as the first woman to the Atlanta City Council and the first African Americans as municipal department heads.
+Conversely, Massell is also known to have used blatant anti-black rhetoric in his re-election bid for mayor against the city's first black mayoral candidate, Maynard Jackson.
 As a result, many progressive and college-educated whites in the city (including Atlanta's largest daily newspaper) publicly endorsed Jackson which led to Massell losing his re-election bid in 1973 to Maynard Jackson.

-Later life
+Later career

 After leaving full-time public service, Massell entered the tourism business in Buckhead in the Atlanta metro area.
 For 13 years, Massell operated in Buckhead under the name "Your Travel Agent Sam Massell".
 He was a Certified Travel Counselor and a former president of the Travel Industry Association of Georgia.

-Massell later managed a nonprofit civic organization as founding president of the Buckhead Coalition, an association of business executives on the north side of Atlanta.
-In addition, he is in the Atlanta Convention and Visitors Bureau "Hospitality Hall of Fame"; International King Center for Nonviolent Social Change "Walk of Fame"; Georgia State University Robinson College "Business Hall of Fame"; Georgia Trend Magazine "Most Influential Georgians Hall of Fame"; and Georgia Municipal Association "Government Hall of Fame".
+Massell later managed a nonprofit civic organization as the founding president of the Buckhead Coalition, an association of business executives on the north side of Atlanta.
+In early 2020, Massell announced his plans to retire.

+Honors

 In 1971, he received an honorary degree in Doctor of Laws from Oglethorpe University.

-In 2016, the 89-year-old Massell wed his long-time friend Sandra Gordy in a private ceremony at their home in Buckhead.
+In addition, he is in the Atlanta Convention and Visitors Bureau "Hospitality Hall of Fame"; King Center for Nonviolent Social Change "Walk of Fame"; Georgia State University Robinson College "Business Hall of Fame"; Georgia Trend Magazine "Most Influential Georgians Hall of Fame"; and Georgia Municipal Association "Government Hall of Fame".

 Charles McNair wrote a 304-page biography of Massell entitled Play It Again, Sam: The Notable Life of Sam Massell, Atlanta’s First Minority Mayor, which was published by Mercer University Press on September 1, 2017.